DIRECTOR: Michael Walker

 WRITER: Michael Walker

 Serena Brooks is an ambitious young actress who has just been cast as the lead in a small independent horror film.
 The production is filming out in the backwoods.
 When she arrives on set, she discovers that the production is far removed from the closest town, and there is no reception or internet on location.
 As production begins filming, she quickly realises that the crew aren't at all who they appear to be.
 Her chance at her big break may be her really fighting for survival against a group of backwoods filmmakers creating their very own snuff film.

 When I had initially finished Cut Shoot Kill, I was left a little unimpressed.
 I thought that while the film took an exciting approach to the found-footage genre, it felt like something was still missing.
 I couldn't put my finger on it.
-I sat there for days with the intention of giving the movie a five out of ten.
-It was until I started to write the review that I thought that maybe, the positives outweigh the negatives here.
+I sat there for days with the intention of giving the film a five out of ten.
+It wasn't until I started to write my review that I thought that maybe, the positives outweigh the negatives here.
 While flawed, this movie felt like it wasn't like anything I've seen all year.

 I and the found-footage genre have a hate and love relationship.
 It's kind of like the zombie genre.
 The two sub-genres are so overly saturated with content that it's hard to find something that truly blows me away.
 I see that a lot of filmmakers attempt to try and bring something fresh to their movies even if minimal.
 Sadly, the minimum is not really enough these days.
 We need to see something new.
 Something that really surprises or even shocks me.